sdbip/Segerfeldt.EventStore/Documentation/ES.md

 DDD teaches us to focus on how the business processes *change* the state rather than just what the state is at any given time.
 By focusing on how and why the state changes we can better understand how our domain works.

 This library employs event sourcing, which means that we define the state of an entity by listing all the changes that have been made to it since it was first added to the system/application.
 These changes are referred to as `Events`.
-Each `Event` has a name that identifies in what way the entity changed, and a fixed structure that specifies the details.
+Each `Event` has a name that identifies in what way the entity changed, and a fixed structure (defined by the name) that specifies the details.
 It also includes which user caused the change and at what time.

-A CQRS solution can synchronise (project) the events into a searchable query database.
+A CQRS solution can synchronise (“project”) the events into a searchable query database.
 When the projection/query database is first set up, all the existing events should be processed in order.
 As new events are later published, the projection server should pick them up and update the query database accordingly.

+Projection can be used for other purposes than the Query side of CQRS.
+It can for example be used to communicate between bounded contexts (though that might not be recommended).
+Or it can be used to generate one-off reports.
+Or myriad other things.

 It is also well defined what the state was at any point of time in the past.
 This fact can be used to debug the system.
 The events up to a given point in time can be copied to a new database and then used to recreate the system state at that time.
 Then experimentation can find the bug allowing it to be fixed.

-Projection can be used for other purposes than the Query side of CQRS.
-It can for example be used to communicate between bounded contexts.
-Or it can be used to generate one-off reports.
-Or myriad other things.

 ## What About Aggregates?